msk-mind/luna/CONTRIBUTING.md

 ### Development guide
 1. Use Google docstring format to clearly document all classes, methods, variables.
   In PyCharm, you can change the settting in `Settings > Tools > Python Integrated Tools > Docstring format`
 2. Setup pre-commit Python linter for uniform code styles.
+In the cloned repo, run `pre-commit install`.
+When you attempt to make a commit, `black` will reformat your code and `flake8` will check for PEP8 compliance.
+Once these tests pass, you can re-add and commit properly formatted files.
 3. Follow clean code principles
 4. Add new dependencies to `requirements_dev.txt`, and `setup.cfg` in the appropriate packages.
 The circleci tests depend on the docker image defined in `docker/Dockerfile`.
 To update the docker, you need to trigger the docker workflow in circleci.